-The theory behind account-based plans and plans with higher deductibles is that the cost-sharing structure will be more likely to engage individuals in their health care spending and selection, compared with those enrolled in more traditional coverage.
-This study finds evidence that adults in a CDHP and those in an HDHP were, in fact, more likely than those in a traditional plan to exhibit a number of cost-conscious behaviors.
-Specifically, among privately-insured adults ages 21-64 who received health care in the past 12 months, those in a CDHP and those in an HDHP were more likely than those with traditional coverage to say that they had:

-- Checked whether the plan would cover care (57 percent CDHP and 49 percent HDHP vs. 39 percent traditional). - Asked for a generic drug instead of a brand name (50 percent CDHP and 47 percent HDHP vs. 37 percent traditional). - Talked to their doctors about prescription options and costs (40 percent CDHP and 34 percent HDHP vs. 28 percent traditional). - Talked to their doctors about other treatment options and costs (36 percent CDHP and 33 percent HDHP vs. 26 percent traditional). - Asked a doctor to recommend less costly prescriptions (38 percent CDHP and 36 percent HDHP vs. 27 percent traditional). - Developed a budget to manage health care expenses (28 percent CDHP vs. 15 percent traditional). - Checked the price of a service before getting care (39 percent CDHP and 33 percent HDHP vs. 26 percent traditional). - Used an online cost-tracking tool provided by the health plan (25 percent CDHP vs. 12 percent traditional) (Figure 7).
+The theory behind CDHPs and HDHPs is that the cost-sharing structure is a tool that will be more likely to engage individuals in their health care, compared with people enrolled in more traditional coverage.
+This study found evidence that adults in a CDHP and those in an HDHP were more likely than those in a traditional plan to exhibit a number of cost-conscious behaviors.
+Specifically, among privately insured adults ages 21-64 who received health care in the past 12 months, those in a CDHP were more likely than those with traditional coverage to say that they had checked whether the plan would cover care (55 percent CDHP vs. 43 percent traditional); asked for a generic drug instead of a brand name (44 percent CDHP and 42 percent HDHP vs. 35 percent traditional); talked to their doctors about prescription options and costs (38 percent CDHP vs. 29 percent traditional); checked the price of a service before getting care (37 percent CDHP and 34 percent HDHP vs. 27 percent traditional); asked a doctor to recommend less costly prescriptions (35 percent CDHP and 33 percent HDHP vs. 23 percent traditional); talked to their doctors about other treatment options and costs (34 percent CDHP vs. 26 percent traditional); developed a budget to manage health care expenses (23 percent CDHP vs. 17 percent traditional); and used an online cost-tracking tool provided by the health plan (20 percent CDHP vs. 12 percent traditional) (Figure 7).